top of page

 Steering Group

-The AUS-RN Steering Group currently comprises Fiona Fidler, Paul Glasziou, Ginny Barbour, Shinichi Nakagawa, Alex Holcombe, Matthew Page, Jen Beaudry and Louise Townsin.
+The AUS-RN Steering Group currently comprises Fiona Fidler, Tammy Hoffmann, Ginny Barbour, Shinichi Nakagawa, Alex Holcombe, Matthew Page, Jen Beaudry, Louise Townsin and Ben Mol.

 FFidler_circle.jpg